fenago/next-level-python-big-data/bigdata-with-pyspark/lab_1.md

 SparkContext
 ============

-A **SparkContext** lets you use the power of Spark\'s cluster manager as with Python objects.
-So with a **SparkContext**, you can pass jobs and resources, schedule tasks, and complete tasks the downstream from the **SparkContext** down to the **Spark Cluster Manager**, which will then take the results back from the **Spark Cluster Manager**[ ]once it has completed its computation.

-Let\'s see what this looks like in practice and see how to set up a
+Let\'s see how to set up a SparkContext:
-SparkContext:

 1. First, we need to import [SparkContext].
 2. Create a new object in the [sc] variable standing for the SparkContext using the [SparkContext] constructor.
 3. In the [SparkContext] constructor, pass a [local] context.
-We are looking at [hands on PySpark] in this context, as follows:
+We are looking at `BigData PySpark` in this context, as follows:

 ```
 from pyspark import SparkContext
-sc = SparkContext('local', 'hands on PySpark')
+sc = SparkContext('local', 'BigData PySpark')
 ```